 It’s hot and getting hotter as the month of June progresses.
 Your irrigation system will keep everything alive.
 But you must attend to anything growing in a container.
 With a shovel and a bit of ingenuity, you can install extra “spaghetti” tubes to reach your containers and get them on the watering system.
 It doesn’t matter how long the tubing is, once the irrigation is running, water will reach every container you put on the line.
+Provided you’ve got the pipework sorted and have implemented your ball valves effectively (see here for more information), you can expect to see some exciting results from your irrigation system.
 Container-grown citrus should be on your irrigation system, as well as any other dwarf plants or shrubs.

 Container-grown cactus is a different story.
 Mother Nature can take care of these plants most of the time if their containers are large enough and if they are exposed to falling rain.
 Many of you have decorated your patios with container-grown cactus (and succulents) and have placed these containers underneath your patio roofs.
 This means that the only water they get is the water you give them!
 In this case, cactus in pots will need a thorough monthly watering and bi-weekly watering during the upcoming extreme heat.
 Potted succulents will need weekly watering.
 It is also important to remember that any plant that is potted will need fertilizing since the only nourishment available to them is in the soil you originally put in the pot.
 As time passes, the original nutrients are used up.